 Information can be sensitive or proprietary and the University users may have reasons to treat it as confidential.
 Confidential Information includes many of the communications or records of the Board of Trustees and senior administrators.
 It includes faculty research or writing before publication or during the intellectual property protection process.
 It includes information that the University has agreed to hold confidential under a contract with another party.
 There are other examples.

-Restriction of Information as Confidential: If a faculty or staff member is responsible for information that is sensitive, proprietary or otherwise in need of confidential treatment, the individual should clearly label the information “Confidential”.
-The word Confidential should be placed prominently on the information in a form appropriate to the medium in which it exists with an understanding that the purpose of the label should be to warn others clearly that this information is Confidential and should be treated accordingly.
+Restriction of Information as Moderate Risk: If a faculty or staff member is responsible for information that is sensitive, proprietary or otherwise in need of confidential treatment, the individual should clearly label the information “Moderate Risk”.
+The word Moderate Risk should be placed prominently on the information in a form appropriate to the medium in which it exists with an understanding that the purpose of the label should be to warn others clearly that this information is Moderate Risk and should be treated accordingly.

-Storage, Transmission, Access and Destruction: The rules set forth in the section dealing with Legally Restricted Information should be applied to all Confidential Information.
+Storage, Transmission, Access and Destruction: The rules set forth in the section dealing with High Risk Information should be applied to all Moderate Risk Information.

 Public information is information that is available to all members of the University community and may be made available to the general public.
 The University reserves the right to control the content and format of Public information.
 Examples include the University’s audited financial statements, schedule of classes, approved census facts and the information on the public University website.